-Our Library provides access to core medical/osteopathic collection materials including electronic databases and journals, print and electronic books, and some media titles.
-The Library has over 10,000 electronic titles (e-books, e-journals), libguides developed in-house to streamline access to information and content, and approximately 600 print titles.
-Collection highlights are the high-quality medical/health-related databases accessible to the College's authorized users that include: AccessMedicine, ClinicalKey, Cochrane Central Register of Controlled Trials, DynaMed Plus, LWW Health Library - Osteopathic Collection, Medline Complete, Thieme eBook Library (TeBL), USMLE First Aid, and VisualDx.
-The Library's systems seamlessly link out to scientific content supported by the College and other open access initiatives such as Google Scholar, PubMed Central, and BioMed Central.
+The Library provides access to core medical/osteopathic collection materials including electronic databases and journals available on and off campus, print and electronic books, and some media titles.
+The Library has over 10,000 electronic titles (e-books, e-journals), libguides developed in-house to streamline access to information and content, and approximately 780 print titles.
+Collection highlights are the high-quality medical/health-related databases accessible to Burrell authorized users that include: AccessMedicine, ClinicalKey, Cochrane Database of Systematic Reviews, DynaMed, LWW Health Library - Clerkship and Medical Education Collections, Medline Complete, Psychiatry Online Premium Book and Journal Collection, Thieme eBook Library (TeBL), Up-to-Date, USMLE FirstAid, and VisualDx.
+The Library's systems are configured to seamlessly link scientific content supported by BCOM with other publicly available and open access initiatives such as PubMed, PubMed Central, and Google Scholar.

 The reserve collection includes multiple copies of student textbooks in print format and a wide variety of anatomical models, all of which are available for loan.
-Other items available for check-out include noise-reducing headphones, mobile whiteboards, desk cycles and striders, and cell phone chargers.
-Materials requested by the College's students, staff, and faculty that are not accessible within the College Library's collections, or not freely available through open access initiatives, are rapidly obtained by the librarians through a commercial document delivery provider at no cost to the requestor.
+Other items available for checkout include noise-reducing headphones, mobile whiteboards, desk cycles and striders, and cell phone chargers.
+Materials requested by students, staff, and faculty that are not accessible within the Library's collections, or not freely available through open access initiatives, are rapidly obtained by the librarians through a commercial document delivery provider at no cost to the requestor.
+Each Regional Academic Center houses a small library of physical textbooks for students to check-out during their rotations; other resources and services they may need are available upon request.

-The College's students, faculty, and other affiliates have access to the New Mexico State University Library and its vast research collection of over 1.8 million volumes, as well as on-site use of their electronic journals and databases.
+Students, faculty, and other affiliates have access to the New Mexico State University (NMSU) Library and its vast research collection of over 1.8 million volumes, as well as on-site use of their electronic journals and databases.
+The Doña Ana Community College libraries and facilities provide additional study spaces for students.
+In addition, Burrell students can utilize the NMSU Corbett Center Student Union, Activity Center, Aquatic Center, Tennis Center, Campus Health Center, and study spaces around campus.